graphile/crystal/postgraphile/website/postgraphile/multiple-schemas.md

 ---
 layout: page
 path: /postgraphile/multiple-schemas/
-title: Multiple GraphQL Schemas with PostGraphile
+title: Multiple GraphQL schemas with PostGraphile
 ---

 Each PostGraphile instance only creates a single GraphQL schema ─ you don't get